 As graduates, students are expected to have an impact by returning to critical need schools and communities to pursue their professional careers.
 It is expected a MISTER who completes the program and becomes certified to teach will assume a teaching position in a public school and teach one year for each year they received financial support from the Call Me MISTER program.
 The current MISTERS gain relevant leadership and mentorship training through well-designed academic and social activities.

-Due to the gracious donation of a donor, the Call Me MiSTER program has been awarded funds that further the mission and goals of the program at K-State.
+Due to the gracious donation of a donor, the Call Me MISTER program has been awarded funds that further the mission and goals of the program at K-State.
 A portion of these funds is available to assist students in the form of scholarships.